planetruby/gems/_posts/2015-02-26-state-machine.md

 Let's continue the football match example - yes, it's the state_machine gem in action - and let's add more states.
-Football matches in the real-world can get canceled, postponed, awarded points if canceled or can get rescheduled or matches can get scheduled for a matchday but not yet timed for fixed day and time and so on and on.
+Football matches in the real-world can get canceled, postponed, awarded points if canceled or can get rescheduled or matches can get scheduled for a matchday but not yet timed for a fixed day and time and so on and on.
 A picture says more than a thousand words:

 ![](http://planetruby.github.io/gems/i/state_machine_match_ii.png)